-On May 31, 2016, the Pennsylvania Department of Health issued guidance to hospitals advising them that, for pregnant same-sex female couples who are married at the time of birth, the hospital should list both spouses as their child’s parents on their child’s birth certificate.
+On May 31, 2016, the Pennsylvania Department of Health issued guidance to hospitals advising them that, for “pregnant same-sex female couples” who are married at the time of birth, the hospital should list both spouses as the child’s parents on their child’s birth certificate.

-It means that if you are pregnant and married, the same procedures and policies about birth certificates apply whether your spouse is a man or a woman.
-So if you are pregnant and married to a woman, when you give birth, you can put both your name and your wife’s name on the child’s birth certificate without any questions asked.
+It means that if you are pregnant and married, the same procedures and policies about birth certificates apply regardless of your or your spouse’s gender identity.
+So if you are pregnant and married when you give birth, you are entitled to put both your name and your spouse’s name on the child’s birth certificate.

 Unfortunately, that’s not necessarily the case.
 Having your name on your child’s birth certificate is not always enough to fully protect your rights as a parent.
-Until the law in this area is more settled, all couples (same-sex or different-sex) who conceive using donors should still do an adoption in order to guarantee full legal recognition for both parents—even if you’re married, and even if you’re both on the birth certificate.
+Until the law in this area is more settled, we highly recommend that all couples who conceive using donors confirm their legal rights as parents through adoption—even if you’re married, and even if you’re both on the birth certificate.

-The Department of Health’s recent guidance about birth certificates for same-sex female couples asks each Pennsylvania hospital to designate a point person for handling questions about this issue.
+The Department of Health’s 2016 guidance about birth certificates asks each Pennsylvania hospital to designate a point person for handling questions about this issue.
 In addition, please contact the ACLU of Pennsylvania if you have any concerns or problems with a hospital recognizing your marriage.
-If you have questions, you can email us at firstname.lastname@example.org.
-To file a complaint, visit our website: https://www.aclupa.org/complaint.
+If you have questions, you can email us at email@example.com.